benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 {%
   include 'partials/image-with-caption.html'
   image:"port-eynon.jpg"
-  caption:"Looking east towards Oxwich point" alt-text:"A vast sandy beach at low tide with sand dunes, white houses and green headland in the distance."
+  caption:"Looking east towards Horton and Oxwich point" alt-text:"A vast sandy beach at low tide with sand dunes, white houses and green headland in the distance."
 %}